PFTL/website/content/blog/04_how_to_use_decorators_2.rst

         return func_wrapper

 Now you can see that the decorator became more complex than before.
-First, the ``func_wrapper`` takes ``*args`` as argument, and no longer explicitly ``x`` and ``y``.
+First, the ``func_wrapper`` takes ``*args`` as the argument, and no longer explicitly ``x`` and ``y``.
 The ``*args`` parameter is a good subject for a next tutorial, what you should understand by now is that it makes a list out of all the inputs of the function, regardless of how many they are.
 This is what allows us to iterate through them by doing ``for arg in args``.

 For every argument in the function, we have to check whether they are numbers or not, i.e., if the ``type`` is either ``int`` or ``float``.
-This prevents us from checking if ``self`` is positive or not, which would raise en exception.
+This prevents us from checking if ``self`` is positive or not, which would raise an exception.
 If the checks pass, we just return the original function ``func`` with the same arguments ``*args`` which were originally used.
 You can go ahead and try this decorator with either a method ìn the ``Operations`` class or with a function.
 Moreover, you can now try it with a function that takes three numbers as input and it will still work.

 Classes as decorators
 ---------------------
 So far, we have seen that you can use a function to decorate another function or method.
 However, that is not the only option.
 Classes can be used as decorators as well, and this opens an entire realm of possibilities.
-What we have seen so far is that when you add a callable with a ``@`` just before another callable (i.e. a method or a function in our context), that function will be passed as argument to the decorator.
+What we have seen so far is that when you add a callable with a ``@`` just before another callable (i.e. a method or a function in our context), that function will be passed as an argument to the decorator.
 When constructing classes, you can also pass functions as arguments.
 For example:

 .. code-block:: python